cruzayye/ripe-banana/LAB.md

 1. Work vertically.
 That means build the tests, route and model for one entity/resource at a time.
 Horizontal would be building all the mongoose models first.
 Don't do that, go vertical!
 1. Start with the entities/resources that don't depend on other resources: `Studio`, `Actor`, and `Reviewer`
-1. Work in groups of 2 (one group of 3) on this lab
+1. Work in groups of up to 4
-1. Those of you in groups of 3 need to be careful about three people around one computer.
+1. Those of you in groups of 4 need to be careful about three people around one computer.
 Unless you work together at a fast pace, split up the work (but split it vertically!).
 You need to set a good pace to get through the work in the allotted time.